CONSTITUTION OF CANADA CRICKET UMPIRES ASSOCIATION INC.

 Must take level 3 course and pass level 3 Examination.

-RIGHTS OF APPEAL
+7 RIGHTS OF APPEAL

-(i)Any member contesting a decision or ruling may appeal in writing to the Secretary within fifteen (15) days after being notified of the decision or ruling.
+(i)Any member contesting a decision or ruling may appeal in writing to the Secretary within fourteen (14) days after being notified of the decision or ruling.
 If the appeal is granted, the member shall be heard by the Executive Committee at a date, time and venue set by the Executive Committee. (ii)After an appeal is heard, the decision of the Executive Committee shall be final. (iii)Pending the decision of any appeal, all penalties imposed shall be held in abeyance until the final disposition of the appeal.

 8 APPEALING EXAMINATION RESULTS.

-(i)Any umpire wishing to appeal shall do so in writing within 30 days of the event, by submitting his complaint to the Secretary of the Association. (ii)The Secretary shall within seven (7) days of the receipt of the appeal, notify all members of the
+(i)Any umpire wishing to appeal shall do so in writing within fourteen (14) days of the event, by submitting his complaint to the Secretary of the Association. (ii)The Secretary shall within seven (7) days of the receipt of the appeal, notify all members of the

 committee where adjudication will take place.